Superintendents and Bishops

 I was then appointed to East Anchorage which was, as far as I know, the ONLY appointment available in Alaska.
 I changed my style a wee bit.
-When a public issue came up, I gave the organizer a significant donation and told him to keep my name out of it.
+When a public issue came up, I gave the organizer a significant donation of $1,000.00 and told him to keep my name out of it.
 It worked.
 We won on the issue and I didn’t get any credit or blame.

 Occasionally, the bishop would consult with me.
 He no longer thought me unappointable.
 He actually appreciated me.
 A major issue was what to do with Ed Stanton when he was finished as the superintendent.
 The bishop intended to appoint him to Homer, but he had heard some rumblings of objections.
 He wanted to know what the pastors thought, so he called me.
 I didn’t know, so I found out.
 Even the nay-sayers didn’t have the guts to tell me what they thought, so I reassured the bishop that the appointment was okay with the personnel.

 But things started going downhill.
 The next superintendents resented me very much.
 I am not going to speculate why, though I have my opinions.
-I slowly started to get involved in non-church programs, such as the Board of Directors for RuralCAP (War on Poverty program) and the AARP Legislative Committee for Alaska.
+I slowly started to get involved in non-church programs, such as being on the Board of Directors for RuralCAP (War on Poverty program) and the AARP Legislative Committee for Alaska.
 This provided me the opportunity to travel around the state and be involved in some important issues to the State of Alaska.
 The native leaders appreciated my witness in Nome, and my Juneau years enabled me to know how to work with legislators.